 You will also need to supply your TIN number and complete the necessary tax documents (this is all handled online by Google and only takes a couple of minutes).

 If you haven't previously verified your phone number, you will need to do so.
-Google will place a test call with an automated code to you.
+Google will place a test call with an automated ad code to you.
 Input the code, and you are good to go!

-5. Be Smart with Your Ads
+Be Smart with Your Ads

 Don't click your own ads and NEVER ask anyone else to ever click your own ads!
 This will get your account shut down.

 Overall, stay in compliance with Google and enjoy the deposits coming to your account each month.